jawslouis/MakePlacePlugin/README.md

 * Search for "MakePlace Plugin" and click "Install"

 ## Usage
 Type `/makeplace` to open the plugin screen.
-Most functions are only available when in Rotate Furniture mode.
+Most functions are only available when in Rotate Furniture mode (Housing -> Indoor Furnishings.
+Click on the Rotate button).

 ![Settings](screenshot.png?raw=true)